-SW4-1 ON Cooling operation
+SW4-1 ON Cooling an aration

-SW4-2 OFF
+SW4-2 OFF Cooling operation

-SW4-1 ON Harrier and setting
+SW4-1 ON Heating operation

-SW4-2 ON Heating operation
+SW4-2 ON

-- \ After performing the test run, set SW4-1 to OFF. - After power is supplied, a small clicking noise may be heard from the inside of the outdoor unit.
+- After performing the test run, set SW4-1 to OFF. - After power is supplied, a small clicking noise may be heard from the inside of the outdoor unit.
 The electronic expansion valve is opening and closing.
-The unit is not faulty. - A few seconds after the compressor starts, a clanging noise may be heard from the inside of the outdoor unit.
+The unit is not faulty. - · A few seconds after the compressor starts, a clanging noise may be heard from the inside of the outdoor unit.
 The noise is coming from the check valve due to the small difference in pressure in the pipes.
 The unit is not faulty.